cvonfeldt/Whistle/README.md

 Challenges: The main challenge was navigating a Java environment setup issue that prevented Google Sign-In authentication.
 The primary obstacle was that JAVA_HOME wasn't configured and keytool commands weren't available in the system PATH, blocking our ability to obtain the required SHA-1 fingerprint.
 I had to manually locate Android Studio's built-in Java installation and deal with some PowerShell syntax issues when executing commands.
 The most significant challenge was understanding that the misleading SecurityException: Unknown calling package name error was actually caused by a missing SHA-1 fingerprint registration in Firebase Console, not a code configuration issue.
-Through systematic troubleshooting, we successfully extracted the SHA-1 fingerprint and registered it in Firebase, which should resolve the Google Sign-In authentication problems.
+Through systematic troubleshooting, I successfully extracted the SHA-1 fingerprint and registered it in Firebase, which should resolve the Google Sign-In authentication problems.